yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/python/ysql-aiopg.md

 title: Build a Python application that uses YSQL and aiopg
 headerTitle: Build a Python application
 linkTitle: Python
-description: Build a sample Python application with aiopg that use YSQL.
+description: Build a sample Python application with aiopg that uses YSQL.
 menu:
   latest:
     parent: build-apps